WinawerLab/bayesian-retinotopy/README.md

 download the files manually.

-## License
+##License

-The v123-retinotopic-mapping repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The bayesian-retinotopy repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.